Elder Law, Estate Planning & Probate Keynote Speaker and Educator

 The Intersection of Work and Life

-Family caregivers and attorneys daydream of finding a quiet place to hide for a few hours or getting a full night’s rest with no interruptions.
+Family caregivers and attorneys daydream of finding a quiet place to hide for a few hours or getting a whole night’s rest with no interruptions.
 All of these pressures add up to physical and mental health concerns.

 Making Responsible Decisions

 When family caregivers accept the agent’s role under the power of attorney, guardian, or conservator, stress increases.
 Medical care mistakes or financial missteps can result in litigation.
-Potential litigation or family disagreements represent the point where elder law, probate, or estate planning intersects with family caregivers.
+Potential litigation or family disagreements represent where elder law, probate, or estate planning intersects with family caregivers.

 Solutions for Complex Elder Care Solutions

-If you are an elder law, probate, or estate planning law firm seeking to educate staff or clients about elder care, contact Pamela D Wilson to learn more.
+If you are an elder law, probate, or estate planning law firm seeking to educate staff or clients about elder care, complete Pamela’s speaking inquiry form.

-© 2017, 2021, 2024 Pamela D Wilson, All Rights Reserved.
+© 2017, 2021, 2024 Pamela D. Wilson, All Rights Reserved.